TV Tropes is 149% Funded

 - Fictional Field of Science: Asafeiology.
 Partly explained by Word of God in the commentary of the 2014 New Year's special.

 - Flat Character: Nope Guy.
-Lampshaded: The author has stated in several commentaries he doesn't know much more about him than what's shown in the str'ps... which isn't much given how frequently he appears.
+Lampshaded: The author has stated in several commentaries he doesn't know much more about him than what's shown in the str'ps.
+Which isn't much compared to how frequently he appears.

 - Foil: Block and Krixwell are contrasts to each others.
 For example, while Block very rarely smiles, Krixwell rarely says something without smiling.
 Block has a very negative, pessimistic and cynical attitude, while Krixwell is positive and optimistic.

 - Fourth Wall Observer: Block is introduced as a professional wall breaker specializing in walls labeled "4".
 He doesn't fit the "not believed by anyone else" part of the trope, however, because the author has made him unnoticable to the characters with an intact Fourth Wall.

 - As of str'p #144, he has become noticable, and has decided to help keep the wall secret from other characters.

 - It seems this isn't a problem with Nope Guy - NG has been shown to interact with both Block and the main characters, which may indicate that he is also an example of this trope.
 Even the author doesn't know if he is or not.

 - Insane Troll Logic: Certain characters, especially John, tend to do this, for example by proving the speed of sound to be 1 mph (~1.6 km/h).

 - Invisible Anatomy: Eyes and ears are not shown.